Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3MiscRNG.md

 4. Check/uncheck GBA lag reduction on ``VBA`` (having this checked might cause emulation inaccuracy and some consider it a Legality grey area)
 5. Try aiming for your target using another Initial Seed
 6. Use Pokémon BOX to help RNG that Pokémon (with BOX Adventure Mode)
-7. A combo of one or more of the optiins in 1-6.
+7. A combo of one or more of the options in 1-6.

 ## Methods